T

 museum

-The oldest synagogue in Poland, now a museum showcasing the history and culture of Krakow's Jewish community.
-Its interior is a testament to centuries of tradition.
+The oldest synagogue in Poland, dating back to the 15th century, now serves as a museum dedicated to the history and culture of Krakow's Jews.
+Its architecture is a significant example of Gothic and Renaissance styles.

 4. Evening